elasticdog/transcrypt/README.md

   command, or uninstall and re-init transcrypt then add `merge=crypt` to the patterns in _.gitattributes_

+- Remove any cached unencrypted from Git's object database when credentials are removed from a repository with a flush or uninstall (#74).

 Improvements:

 - Add Git pre-commit hook to reject commit of file that should be encrypted but